101 Things Every Drag Artist Should Know

 9. The politics of drag

 Drag is political.
 There's no way around it.
 Drag is an art form that incites feeling.
-If you're always surrounded by a loving queer scene (if so, lucky you!), you may not always see it, but there are a lot of people in the world who don't understand drag and don't like it.
-Educate yourself about why that is, and why certain cultures and traditions will not be as accepting of you as others.
+If you're always surrounded by a loving queer scene (if so, lucky you!), you may not always see it, but there are also a lot of people in the world who don't understand drag and don't like it.
+Educate yourself about why that is, and why certain countries, cultures and traditions will not be as quick to accept you as others.
+Consider why it is that you love and believe in drag, and prepare yourself for the difficult conversations, so you're ready when they happen.
 Regardless of what anybody says to you, always be kind.

 At some point along the way, you will get questions about why people do drag.
 You may end up in fierce discussions or arguments along the way.
 You may even lose a few friends.
 Try to stay cool and collected; educating others is part of progress, and even if it doesn't seem like it in the moment, sharing your opinions and experiences might open somebody's eyes and turn them from a detractor into an advocate!